The Science of Sweat & Deodorant

 Some studies indicate potential health risks associated with aluminum compounds found in many antiperspirants.

-For example, it is possible that the aluminum accumulates in the brain and contributes to Alzheimer’s disease.
 The problem is that there are so many other sources of aluminum in our daily lives.
-Not only is aluminum the third most abundant element on the earth, it is found in our food, drinking water, cookware and many products we use every day.
-We simply need more research!
+Not only is aluminum the third most abundant element on the earth, it is also found in our food, drinking water, cookware, and many products we use every day.

 Natural Organic Extra Strength Cream DeodorantOf course there is always the debate between natural ingredients vs synthetic ingredients.